RxLaboratory/Ramses/src-docs/docs/components/addons/maya-publish.md

 - **All transformations** of all nodes can be *locked*.
 - When importing a shader library, **shaders can automatically be applied** on the selected nodes.
   *Ramses* will use the node names to apply the shaders: the selected nodes must have the *exact same name* as the nodes in the scene used to publish the shaders.

+### Shaders

+When **importing a shader library**, as published with the publish method of the *Add-On*, ***Ramses* will automatically assign these shaders** to any mesh imported along with the shaders; this is a quick way to import both *Alembic* meshes and their shaders for example: just import both files at once.

+If you just want to assign the shaders to existing geometry, just select on or several nodes containing the meshes, and *Ramses* will try to assign the imported shaders to them, using the names of the transform nodes containing the meshes.
+If the shaders are not correctly assigned, check the names and namespaces of the nodes.

+If you need to replace or reassign shaders already imported, the quick and easy way is to remove them from the scene, select the meshes, and import them again.
+All the shaders will be automatically re-assigned.